SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

                 misc=16
                 monster=32
             }
             # Per-mod overrides.
-Refer to the Minecraft default mod for example.
+Refer to the minecraft default mod for example.
             mods {}
         }
         entity-collisions {
             # If enabled, newly discovered entities/blocks will be added to this config with a default value.
             auto-populate=false
             # Default max collisions used for all entities/blocks unless overidden.
-            defaults {}
+            defaults {
+                blocks=8
+                entities=8
+            }
             # Max amount of entities any given entity or block can collide with.
 This improves performance when there are more than 8 entities on top of eachother such as a 1x1 spawn pen.
 Set to 0 to disable.
             max-entities-within-aabb=8
             # Per-mod overrides.
-Refer to the Minecraft default mod for example.
+Refer to the minecraft default mod for example.
             mods {
                 minecraft {
                     blocks {